nawwardiab/mern-expense-tracker/notes/notes-on-invitationLink.md

 **Pros**:

-- Clear user flow: “You’ve been invited to join Group X. Accept or Decline?”
+- Clear user flow: "You've been invited to join Group X. Accept or Decline?"
 - Easy to handle token-based logic: we can do our checks in `useEffect` and conditionally render UI.
-- Great for redirects if user isn’t logged in yet.
+- Great for redirects if user isn't logged in yet.

 **Cons**:

 - Requires extra code (components/routes) to handle invites in the frontend.

-### 7.2. **Alternative**: Directly handle join logic in the backend on “open link”
+### 7.2. **Alternative**: Directly handle join logic in the backend on "open link"

 - **Pros**: Fewer steps for the user.
-Possibly an auto-join if that’s desired.
+Possibly an auto-join if that's desired.
 - **Cons**: Less secure (they might accidentally join without wanting to), and user cannot see group info or confirm before joining.

 **Best Practice**: Usually a dedicated route is simpler and more user-friendly.